Find Affordable College Courses

 Buffalo, NY

-University at Buffalo came in at #7 in this year’s edition of the Most Popular Engineering Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large suburb of Buffalo, University at Buffalo is a public school with a very large student population.
+With a ranking of #7, University at Buffalo did quite well on this year’s most popular schools for engineering students working on their doctor’s degree.
+Located in the large suburb of Buffalo, University at Buffalo is a public college with a very large student population.

 Of the 69 students majoring in engineering at University at Buffalo, 75% are male and 25% are female.